troclaux/notes/java.md

 - strings aren't mutable
 - multiplatform: can run on windows or linux or mac without changing the code

-- JVM: allows java to run in any OS (Linux, Windows, Mac)
+- JVM (Java Virtual Machine): allows java to run in any OS (Linux, Windows, Mac)
-- JRE: contains JVM and all the extra tools and libraries needed to run a Java program
+- JRE (Java Runtime Environment): contains JVM and all the extra tools and libraries needed to run a Java program

 ## data types